alwaysdata/documentation/accounts/delete-an-account/index.en.md

 {{< fig "images/delete-account.en.png" "Delete an account">}}

-This will delete all of the domains, email addresses, websites, files, databases (...) linked to this account.
+This will delete all of the domains, e-mail addresses, websites, files, databases (...) linked to this account.

 ## Delete your profile